Tabassum Mansoor: Career

 Tabassum has lived in Benghazi for over 30 years and has actively been promoting Indian culture and education in Libya.
 She is known for her work in promoting better understanding of Indian culture and education there.
 She introduced the CBSE Curriculum to Libya in 2002 and since then she has been the managing director and principal of the Indian International School, Benghazi.
 Tabassum was appointed as an honorary member of the Advisory Committee to restructure Primary Education and improve Teacher Training in Libya.

-Tabassum also serves as the coordinator to the Embassy of India, Tripoli and Tunis for the Eastern Region of Libya.
-Since the Libyan turmoil, her patriotism manifested prominently through her selfless service- coordinating the welfare, evacuation and repatriation of over 3,000 Indians in 2011, 289 in 2014 and taking care of over 2,000 Indians during COVID-19 pandemic She is known for her work in promoting better understanding of Indian culture and education there.
+Tabassum also serves as the Representative of the Embassy of India, Tripoli and Tunis for the Eastern Region of Libya.
+Since the Libyan turmoil, she managed the welfare, evacuation and repatriation of over 3,000 Indians in 2011, 289 in 2014 and taking care of over 2,000 Indians during COVID-19 pandemic She is known for her work in promoting better understanding of Indian culture and education there.